ericsj/reminders/README.md

 ### The Task

 In this task we are building a single month view of a calendar for the current month.
 [Here](https://www.figma.com/file/TR3YH8mNhFHecK6lm8kj21/Codelitt-Calendar?node-id=0%3A1) you have the design we are expecting for this task.
+Besides, we expect you to integrate with this backend [here](https://api.calendar.codelitt.dev/docs).

 ### Features & Requirements: